 This may seem trivial, but experts hold this as the most common sign of emotional cheating.
 Usually, if something big happens, whether good or bad, calling your partner to share the news is the norm in relationships.

-Your partner is your go-to person for advice and counsel.
-Even if you may not take their advice, you do share important decisions with them.
-This is a part of calling someone a partner.
+Typically, your partner is the go-to person for advice and counsel.
+Even if you may not take their advice, you do engage with them in discussions before making any important life decisions.
+Them being your sounding board is an important part of calling someone a partner.

 3. Distance from the partner

-Whether it’s solid advice or psychological needs, in an emotional affair we tend to replace our partners with another person.
+One of the undeniable signs of an emotional affair is that you tend to replace your partner with another person.
 This replacement happens through actions which we may not always notice.
 This also means that a certain distance gets created in a relationship.

 4. Priorities change

 The growing distance in a relationship shows clearly when it comes to priorities.
-Take Devesh for example, he used to rush home to his wife, Seema every evening so that they could have dinner together.
+Take the example of Devon, for instance.
+He used to rush home to his wife, Sonya, every evening so that they could have dinner together.
 Due to their schedules, this was the only meal they could share with each other properly and they had always made this a priority.